 -

-- They have long tongues which allow them to reach the nectar in tubular
+- The bees have long tongues which allow them to reach the nectar in tubular

 flowers.
 Of course they feed on shallow flowers as well.
 None of these bees pose a serious threat to us, although the females do possess stings.